 (9.5 / 10)

 The first of our two main title matches came as Bray Wyatt put the WWE Championship on the line against Royal Rumble winner, Randy Orton.
-Given the slow build that this rivalry has had, with Orton even joining the Wyatt Family for a prolonged period, I was expecting something rather impressive from this match, and I can gladly say I wasn’t completely disappointed.
-To sum the match up in one word: weird.
+Given the slow build that this rivalry has had, with Orton even joining the Wyatt Family for a prolonged period, I was expecting something rather impressive from this match.
+Unfortunately we didn’t quite get this with the whole match being summed up in one word: weird.
 Taking the mind games to a whole new level, Wyatt would have pictures of worms and maggots projected onto the ring, with this naturally causing a sense of surprise from Orton.
-As for the action, it was generally quite impressive, as despite a sudden ending, the momentum generally moved back and forth.
+As for the action, it was rather lackluster, as despite a the momentum moving back and forth, it all felt rather brief.
 When all was said and done, however, it was Orton that left as the 13 time WWE Champion, pinning Wyatt following a RKO.

 Next up we had the highly anticipated rematch between Brock Lesnar and Goldberg, with the former looking to make up for the quick loss at Survivor Series by taking Goldberg‘s Universal Championship away from him.
 Despite expecting this to be much better than Goldberg‘s previous matches since returning, I wasn’t anticipating anything quite as good as this.
 With it looking early on the Lesnar was going to get the upper hand, Goldberg quickly retaliated with a couple of spears inside the ring, followed by a third through the barricade outside.
 This would continue inside the ring, with Goldberg hitting a Jackhammer, looking to be all over for Lesnar.
 After kicking out, however, Lesnar turned things around, sending Goldberg to Suplex City and picking up the win following an F-5.